Skip to main content

 When you run gemini, you're entering an interactive session.
 Inside this session, you have access to powerful commands and can ask Gemini multiple questions without exiting.

-Basic Session Commands
+Session Commands Reference

 These slash commands work inside Gemini CLI: